microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 When expressed in terms of the document state, these postconditions typically only hold immediately after the edit as opposed to holding indefinitely.
-In our move example, edits that come after the move (whether they were made concurrently or not) may very well cause those nodes to end up in a different location.
+In the case of a move, edits that come after the move (whether they were made concurrently or not) may very well cause those nodes to end up in a different location.